Employee termination benefit at the CDI

 A simulator allows you to estimate the amount of the minimum severance pay:

-Yes, the termination indemnity, be it of legal origin, conventional or provided for in the employment contract, may be combined with the following allowances:
+Yes severance pay, whether legal, conventional or provided for in the employment contract, may be combined with the following allowances:

 Please note